A Whole New World.

 Central to the liberal arts education, the study of language provides greater insight into your own language, exposes you to another, diverse culture, and expands your exploration of the human experience.

-Through courses in the Spanish language, literature, history, culture, and civilization, Spanish students are introduced to the Spanish language, Spanish-speaking societies, and multiple facets of the Spanish world.
+Through courses in the Spanish language, literature, history, and civilization, Spanish students are introduced to the Spanish language, Spanish-speaking societies, and multiple facets of the Spanish and Latin American world .
+These include social, gender, and racial issues; politics; literature; film; and music.
+Students also explore U.S. Latino culture.

 Practice Makes Perfect